 Finding estimates for milestone years such as 200 B.C., 1 A.D., or 1,000 A.D. is not difficult; it’s acquiring an estimate for a random year like 760 A.D. that can drive a researcher to madness.

 To fill in the gaps between these estimates, a spreadsheet has been created that lists all available estimates from 10,000 B.C. to 2007 A.D.
 With each set of estimates starting with the first number available, the missing years have been filled in with an interpolation.
 For example, if an estimate set gives us estimates for 100 A.D. and 200 A.D., the years 101-199 have been filled in using a growth trend to give a more complete estimate (To see the full list of averaged estimates, see Appendix: World Population Estimates Interpolated and Averaged ).
-It should not be necessary to convert this document from PDF to excel.

 The simplest example can be seen using Microsoft Excel.
 In the example below, there are 2 numbers that span across 7 years.
 The first number is 5 and the final number is 29.